-They slobber on us and shed their hair so it clings to our black clothes.
+They slobber on us and shed their hair so that it clings to our black clothes.
 They wake us early on our days off and bring dead birds to the front porch.
 They piddle on the floor when something exciting happens and roll in stinky stuff whenever they can find it.
-They’re our dogs, our pets, our best friends.
-And for as much frustration as they bring us, they also bring us amazing amounts of joy, unconditional loyalty and perhaps even better health.
+They’re our dogs, pets and best friends, and for as much frustration as they bring us, they also bring us amazing amounts of joy, unconditional loyalty and perhaps even better health.

 It turns out, owning a dog may be extremely beneficial to your well-being.
 Current research suggests that, in several key areas, dog owners are healthier than those who don’t own dogs.
 We sorted through all the available information to give you the skinny on why having a dog might be a great wellness move.

 1. On Average, Dog Owners Have Lower Blood Pressure